SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 ---
-title: Working with Tasks in SharePoint 2013 Platform Workflows using Visual Studio
+title: Working with Tasks in SharePoint 2013 Workflows using Visual Studio
-description: Learn about the revised workflow task framework that was introduced in SharePoint 2013, (and which is available in SharePoint 2016, 2019, and Subscription Edition).
-This is built on the Workflow Manager (which was more recently superceded by 'SharePoint Workflow Manager'). ms.date: 03/15/2024 ms.assetid: f5869fe2-1bef-4e6f-bfdc-3e109501d260 ms.localizationpriority: medium
+description: Learn about the revised workflow task framework that was introduced in SharePoint Server 2013, (and which is available in SharePoint Server 2016, SharePoint Server 2019, and SharePoint Server Subscription Edition).
+This is built on the Workflow Manager (which was more recently superceded by 'SharePoint Workflow Manager'). ms.date: 03/19/2024 ms.assetid: f5869fe2-1bef-4e6f-bfdc-3e109501d260 ms.localizationpriority: medium
 ---

 # Working with Tasks in SharePoint 2013 Workflows using Visual Studio
-Learn about the revised workflow task framework that was introduced in SharePoint 2013, (and which is available in SharePoint 2016, 2019, and Subscription Edition).
-This is built on the Workflow Manager (which was more recently superceded by 'SharePoint Workflow Manager').
+Learn about the revised workflow task framework that was introduced in SharePoint Server 2013, (and which is available in SharePoint Server 2016, SharePoint Server 2019, and SharePoint Server Subscription Edition).
+This is built on the Workflow Manager (which was more recently superceded by 'SharePoint Workflow Manager'; see associated [announcement](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/announcing-the-release-of-sharepoint-workflow-manager-for/ba-p/3744881) ).
  **Provided by:** [Andrew Connell](https://www.andrewconnell.com), [Voitanos](https://www.voitanos.io)

 > [!NOTE]